 The house is quiet.
-The Easter bunny isn’t planning to visit.
+The Easter bunny has no Easter egg ideas for your home.
 No vinegar smell of dyed eggs.
 The only hunt will consist of looking for your glasses…that are sitting proudly on top of your head.

 When your children move away and start their own family traditions you find your holiday decorating style changes.
 This is what Easter decorating can turn into without kids to keep you on the right bunny trail.
 No fake green Easter grass to sweep up until June.
 No plastic eggs in the bushes and sadly no chocolate Easter bunnies.